vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 ## Query the Logs and Metrics
+This seconds describes few sample queries.
+You can construct your own queries based on your necessity.
+Please refer [KQL quick reference](https://docs.microsoft.com/en-us/azure/data-explorer/kql-quick-reference) for syntax.

 #### Verify the pipeline is running and ingesting the data
 <details>
   <summary>View the files in blob containers</summary>